Samyak1245/Store-Data-Analysis-Excel/README.md

 ## 📌 Project Overview
 This project focuses on analyzing a company's sales data for a particular year to identify key trends, customer behavior, and business insights.
 The objective is to derive actionable recommendations that can help improve sales performance in the following year.

+## 📁 Dataset Information

+- Total Records: 31048
+- Total Features (Columns): 21

 ## 🎯 Problem Statement
 Analyze historical sales data to find patterns and insights that support data-driven decision-making and help increase sales in the next year.

 ## 🛠️ Tools Used
 - Microsoft Excel

-## 📈 Key Concepts Applied
-- Data Cleaning
-- Data Preprocessing
-- Pivot Tables
-- Data Visualization
-- Sales Trend Analysis
-- Interactive Dashboard
-- Business Insights

 ## 🔍 Analysis Performed
 - Cleaned and preprocessed the raw sales dataset